sschmid/pw-terminal-password-manager/README.md

 ## Automatic keychain discovery

-`pw` automatically searches for keychains in the current directory and adds them to the `PW_KEYCHAINS` array.
+`pw` automatically searches for keychains in the current directory.
 This way you can keep your keychains in the same directory as your project and `pw` will automatically discover and use them.

 ## Specifying a keychain